 - Do the students have full access to all of the facilities

 Question: What does "based in one or more buildings" mean?

-Answer: Although most schools are located in a building, some educational institutions are able to deliver education via electronic means (e.g., computer based training or internet courses).
-As such, although it is not essential that the education be delivered to students in a building, we would expect that a school be based in a building.
+Answer: Although most schools are located in a building, some educational institutions are able to deliver education via electronic means (e.g., computer-based training or Internet courses).
+As such, although it is not essential that the education be delivered to students in a building, it is expected that a school be based in a building.
 For example, a school that uses the Internet to deliver education would still have a place where it would receive mail and would have a computer located in a building.

 Question: Does an administrator have to be full-time and solely devoted to one school?

 Answer: There are places where the population is very small and geographically dispersed.
 As such, it may be necessary to establish several small entities to make education and instruction accessible to a small number of students.
 It would not be economically practical to require a separate administrator for each school.
 There are also instances where a few students must be separated from other students for disciplinary reasons.
 In any case, in order for each of those educational institutions to be designated a "school," each would need to have all of the characteristics of a school.

 In addition, in order to determine whether two educational institutions occupying the same physical location are separate schools, one would expect to see: Either a separate administrator associated with each educational institution, or that each institution is established under separate statutory authority; and the entities have different staffing structures, schedules, and a separate physical entrance.